Nassau County Grandparents' Rights Lawyer

 Contact Our Grandparents' Rights Attorney Today

 Searching for an attorney to defend your rights as a grandparent in Nassau County?
-If the welfare of your grandchild seems to be at stake, our firm can help you pursue rights to custody.
+If the welfare of your grandchild seems to be at stake, our family attorneys can help you pursue rights to custody.
 We can develop a case that proves that you having custody over the child or having visitation rights would be in the best interest of the child.
 At Jason M. Barbara & Associates, P.C., we can fight for your rights.
 Schedule a free case evaluation with our founding and principal lawyer at once!

 Contact Jason M. Barbara & Associates, P.C., today to get started with our Nassau County grandparents' rights lawyer.